zeller-public/code-challenge-android-mobile/IN_PERSON_INSTRUCTIONS.md

 During the interview, we will talk through the code together and explore how you might evolve it to support robust, scalable, and testable features.

 ## Expectations
 This is not a pass/fail coding test.
-The goal is not to find bugs or to have you write a perfect solution on the spot.
+The goal is not to exhaustively criticise this sample, or to have you deliver a perfect re-write on the spot.
 Instead, we want to use this code as a starting point for a conversation about modern Android development practices, architectural principles, and trade-offs.

 ## What we're looking for
 As you review the code, think about it from a high level.
 Consider the following aspects: